smikhalevski/react-executor/README.md

 In this example, `marsPromise` is aborted, and `planetPromise` is resolved only after executor itself is settled and not pending anymore.

-Here's another example, where executor waits to be settled:
+Here's another example, where the executor waits to be settled:

 ```ts
 const printerExecutor = manager.getOrCreate('printer');